sandwi/curated-lists/microservices/microservices-notes/microservices-and-ddd.md

 * Operational & Management Overhead: Ready for DevOps and Operational automation to overcome operational & management overhead that is natural with microservices architecture.
 This includes centralzed logging, monitoring and alerting.

 ### Team Size
 Follow 2 Pizza Rule (teams shouldn’t be larger than what two pizzas can feed).
-A microservice can be reasonably developed, implemented and supported by a team of 5-8 engineers ("you build it, you run it") If you need larger team then the microservice is too big.
+A microservice can be reasonably developed, implemented and supported by a team of 5-8 engineers ("you build it, you run it").
+If you need a larger team then the microservice is too big.

-This is also consistent with Agile practices (scr SAFe) of smaller teams
+This is also consistent with Agile practices (SAFe) of smaller teams.

 ## Experience APIs or Backend for Frondends (BfF) Pattern
 Also known as **Edge Orchestration**.